EthanDGee/LightningLinks/README.md

 1. **Suggest Missing Links**:  The system identifies knowledge gaps and surfaces notes you may not have thought to connect with your current work.
    1. Looks at your current workspace and pulls relevant notes.
-   2. Those notes are then parsed, and there main ideas are extracted so that open AI can see what you've been writing about.
+   2. Those notes are then parsed, and their main ideas are extracted so that OpenAI can see what you've been writing about.
-   3. Takes a snapshot of your overall zettlekasten notes.
+   3. Takes a snapshot of your overall Zettelkasten notes.
-   4. Ships it off to open ai to look for gaps in your system.
+   4. Uses the modern OpenAI API with structured Pydantic models to analyze gaps in your system.
-   5. Suggests a relevant note, as well as the reasoning as to why it might be helpful to add to your zettle kasten.
+   5. Suggests a relevant note, as well as the reasoning as to why it might be helpful to add to your Zettelkasten.
    6. Asks you if you want the smart assistant to automagically add it to your notes for you.

 2. **Generate Notes**: Based on the content of existing notes, Lightning Links can automatically generate fully linked, expanded notes.
       1. Asks you for what you want
       2. Pulls the relevant data from what you're working on.
-      3. Ships it off to open ai to generate the content based on your notes, styling, and more.
+      3. Leverages the latest OpenAI API with temperature control for consistent, high-quality output.
+      4. Uses Pydantic models to ensure structured, validated responses that match your requirements.
-      4. Formats the data, links it to your other notes, and adds it to your zettlekasten.
+      5. Formats the data, links it to your other notes, and adds it to your Zettelkasten.
 ---

 ## Usage